cu/silicon/README.md

 # Quickstart

+## Running Locally

+See the Development section below for steps on running the app locally.

-This project is configured and deployed much like any other Flask project.
+For production, this project is configured and deployed much like any other Flask project.
 For details, see the [Flask configuration handling Docs].

-[Flask configuration handling docs]: https://flask.palletsprojects.com/en/1.1.x/config/
+[Flask configuration handling docs]: https://flask.palletsprojects.com/en/stable/config/

 ## Docker or Podman

-If you want to take this for a quick spin, the following commands should get you going.
+If containers are more your speed, the following commands should get you going.
 You obviously need to have [Docker](https://www.docker.com) installed.
 (If you have [Podman](https://podman.io), simply substitute `docker` for `podman`.)

 ```sh
 docker run \